-The multi-campus college district serves a population of 490,000 people residing within the 9,240 square miles of Pima County through two campuses, an education center, and some 70 off-campus locations.
+The multi-campus college district serves a population of 532,000 people residing within the 9,240 square miles of Pima County through three campuses and some 70 off-campus locations.
 A community services program offers additional non-credit courses at 30 locations.
-Pima is also responsible for the Tucson Career Skill Center.
+Pima is also responsible for the Pima Community College Skill Center.
 In addition, Pima College offers classes in neighboring Santa Cruz County which currently does not have a community college.